dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 }
 ```

-The function returns an Object with a boolean value or null:
+The function returns an Object where the key is a string and the value is a boolean \(defining the broken rule\) or null if it is valid:

 ```js
 function myCustomValidator(control: AbstractControl): {[key: string]: boolean} | null {